 What to Expect

 Most patients require several sessions to treat all the tight and tender areas in the painful region.
-Usually, we will schedule a series of six trigger point injections treatments, each one week apart.
+Usually, we will schedule a series of three-six trigger point injections treatments, 1-2 weeks apart.

 Side-effects are rare but may include mild tenderness and bruising.
 You can expect to continue normal activities on the day of the injection.

-As symptoms improve, we will prescribe stretching exercises and strengthening exercises with a physiotherapist or athletic therapist.
+As symptoms improve, Dr. Chernish will prescribe stretching exercises and strengthening exercises.

 The goal of the injections and follow-up stretching and strengthening exercise is to completely eliminate the pain, improve range of motion, and ensure that the pain does not return.